 |

-- It is particularly important to label the descriptive title, the repository title, any inscribed title, and the artist's title.
+It is particularly important to label the descriptive title, the repository title, inscribed title, and the artist's title.
 If multiple designations apply to a given title, use the flags in the following priority: repository, descriptive, artist's, inscribed, and then choose among the remaining flags based on which flag most accurately describes the title.
-All values for Other Flags are defined below.

 - Not Applicable: The default value for this flag